Rohannorden2121/FungiMap/demo/README.md

 **Command 3:** (Optional) Prints demo results to the terminal for quick viewing without Jupyter.

-## System Requirements

-- **Memory:** 1-2 GB RAM (demo data only)
-- **Storage:** <100 MB (lightweight dependencies)
-- **Time:** <3 minutes to set up environment
-- **Internet:** Required for initial conda package downloads

 ## What You'll See

-- Complete analysis workflow from input samples to final results
+- Complete analysis workflow
-- Interactive visualizations showing species classification
+- Species classification
-- Performance metrics and quality control statistics
+- Performance metrics/QC stats
-- Plain-language interpretations of findings
+- Basic interpretations of findings

-## Notes

-- ✅ **No GPU required** - demo uses precomputed outputs only
-- ✅ **No large downloads** - all heavy databases are referenced, not included
-- ✅ **Laptop friendly** - designed for standard development environments
-- ✅ **Immediate results** - all outputs embedded in notebook for instant viewing

----

-**Alternative:** If you prefer not to install anything, the notebook renders directly on GitHub with all outputs visible.
+-